martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 published: false
 ---

 This past February, the sports world witnessed one of the most improbable comebacks in sports history and it came during the sports world's biggest stage.
 The New England Patriots rallied from a 28-3 deficit to beat Atlanta Falcons and win the National Football League (NFL) Super Bowl.
 The National Hockey League's (NHL) 2017 Stanley Cup Playoffs set a record with 18 overtime games.
-The National Basketball Association (NBA) playoffs have been underwhelming.
-In Game 2 of the Eastern Conference Finals, the Cleveland Cavaliers set a NBA playoff record with a <a href="https://streamable.com/kddo0" target="_blank">41-point halftime</a> lead against the Boston Celtics.
-The postseason excitement and disappointments have brought about a question I was itching to answer, which professional sports league is the most competitive?
+In Game 2 of the National Basketball Association (NBA) Eastern Conference Finals, the Cleveland Cavaliers set a playoff record with a <a href="https://streamable.com/kddo0" target="_blank">41-point halftime</a> lead against the Boston Celtics.
+Postseason drama in the form of improbable comebacks, close games, and the lack of drama with blowout games have brought about a question I was itching to answer, which professional sports league is the most competitive?

 To answer this question, I needed to expand on the following: